 Reviewing your retirement account, finances, and credit card debt with a financial advisor can help you determine if you're financially fit and ready to retire.
+It's important to consider your financial situation and plan for how you will pay taxes during retirement.
+You can use a simple 401k calculator to assess your retirement finances more accurately.
 They can address any financial planning concerns you may have and help you determine your own retirement date.

 It's also important while in the pre-retirement stage to start preparing for your retirement lifestyle.
-It's a great time to determine your retirement budget and take into account how you spend money over a three to six-month period to see if you can live within your budget.
+It's a great time to determine your retirement savings plan and budget then take into account how you spend money over a three to six-month period to see if you can live within your budget.

 Finding a supportive community and expanding your social network is helpful.
 Retirement can be a major change, and having a supportive community to lean on can make the transition easier.